navikt/emottak-edi-adapter/README.md

 # emottak-edi-adapter

-Meldingstjener Adapter is an wrapper around the external NHN Meldingstjener API (EDI 2.0).
+The adapter is an [anti corruption layer (ACL)](https://ddd-practitioners.com/home/glossary/bounded-context/bounded-context-relationship/anticorruption-layer/) between the external NHN Meldingstjener API (EDI 2.0) and our internal sevices.
-Provides a stable internal interface under `/api/v1/*` so the rest of the system remains unaffected by external API changes.
+This provides a stable internal interface under `/api/v1/*` so the rest of the ecosystem remains unaffected by external API changes.

 **Key Takeaways:**